apache/flink/docs/setup/jobmanager_high_availability.md

 ## YARN Cluster High Availability

-When running a highly available YARN cluster, **we don't run multiple JobManager (ApplicationMaster) instances**, but only one, which is restarted by YARN.
+When running a highly available YARN cluster, **we don't run multiple JobManager (ApplicationMaster) instances**, but only one, which is restarted by YARN on failures.
 The exact behaviour depends on on the specific YARN version you are using.

 ### Configuration